EngrAwab/Robo_rumble/README.md

    - Log in to Luxonis Hub if not already logged in.

 2. **Create New Application:**
-   - Navigate to the "Applications" section.
+   - Navigate to the "Apps" section.
-   - Click on "Create New Application".
+   - Click on "+ Create App".

 3. **Choose Template:**
    - Select the appropriate template for your project needs.

 ### Step 5: Uploading and Managing Code
+After Creating app click on the app and then follow following steps:

-1. **Courses Tab:**
+1. **Sourse Tab:**
-   - Navigate to the "Courses" tab in Luxonis Hub.
+   - Navigate to the "ourse" tab in App.

 2. **Download and Upload Code:**
    - Download the provided project code.